JnBrymn/JnBrymn.github.io/_posts/2018-10-05-gopar-the-golang-parser-that-needs-a-better-name.md

 layout: post
 title: Gopar - The Golang Parser that Needs a Better Name
 ---
 A while back I built a PEG (Parsing Expression Grammer) parser in golang.
 I wasn't blogging at the time, so the idea slipped under the radar.
-Here's a link to the codebase: https://github.com/JnBrymn/gopar
+[Here's a link to the codebase.](https://github.com/JnBrymn/gopar)

-And here I am using the parser API to build a JSON parser
+And here I am using the parser API to build a JSON parser.
+If you've ever dealt with parsers, I think this reads pretty clearly!

 ```go
 	digit := OneOfChars("0123456789").Rename("Digit")